wave2future/moodstocks-iphone-sdk/README.md

 	*   `QuartzCore`
 	*   `libz.1.2.3`
 *   Click on the _Build_ tab, choose _All Configurations_ and add `-ObjC -all_load` for the _Other Linker Flags_ setting

-NOTE: it has been built to work on iOS SDK 3.2 and higher.

 You'll find an example application into `sample/DemoApp` which is properly configured.